An error similar to the following can occur when you try to create a public

 Restricting external IP addresses to specific VM instances.

-After setting the constraint to Allow All
+After setting the constraint to Allow All, delete the failed cluster and

 create a new cluster.
 This is required because repairing the failed cluster is